swarajban/virtus/replit.md

 Virtus is a workout tracking web application designed for powerbuilding/strength training programs.
 The app allows users to track their workout progress, view exercise history with performance charts, manage 1RM (one-rep max) values, and follow structured workout programs.
 Built as a mobile-first Progressive Web App (PWA), it provides an intuitive interface for gym-goers to log exercises, track weights, sets, and reps, and monitor their strength progression over time.
 The app supports multiple workout programs and user accounts with database synchronization.

 ## Recent Updates (January 2025)
+- **Program Cycle Tracking**: Added ability to repeat programs through multiple cycles with full history preservation
+  - New "Start New Program" button in Settings to begin fresh program cycles
+  - Cycle indicator displayed on home page and workout headers (e.g., "Cycle 2")
+  - Automatic cycle increment when repeating same program, or cycle reset when switching programs
+  - All workout progress is isolated by cycle, allowing users to compare performance across cycles
+  - Backend tracks max cycle per program and calculates next cycle intelligently
 - **Session ID Implementation**: Added unique session tracking (format: session_[timestamp]_[random]) to precisely identify each workout attempt
 - **Fixed Reset Bug**: Reset workout now only clears data for the current session, preserving historical workout data
 - **Fixed Complete Workout Bug**: Resolved issue where completing a workout was clearing all exercise progress data